Mikkomario/Utopia-Scala/Flow/README.md

     - Utility methods for String
 - utopia.flow.util.**FileExtensions**
     - A number of new scala-friendly methods for java.nio.file.Path
+- utopia.flow.util.console.**ConsoleExtensions**
+  - Specifies a number of utility methods for StdIn
 - utopia.flow.util.**NullSafe**
     - When working with Java classes, you sometimes need to perform null-checks.
 In case you do, you can simply convert a possibly null value into an option by calling `.toOption`